mlw157/scout/README.md

 ## Next Features
 - Support for more ecosystems
 - Validation of transitive dependencies (dependencies of dependencies)
-- SBOM (Software Bill of Materials) analyzer
+- SBOM (Software Bill of Materials) analyzer/generator
 - Reachability analysis